cfengtui/Case_study/README.md

 ## Data

-The data is about 3000 consumers with 415229 records, displayed on loan part level.
+The data is displayed on loan part level.

-## Python Notebook Introduction
+## How to excute the jupyter notebook
 ### Required packages
 glob
 numpy